TechDudie/paper-minecraft/README.md

 https://techdudie.github.io/paper-minecraft/

-On iPad, scroll down to the bottom so that the top bar with your websites are minimized and you can see the entire page.
+On iPad, slide the top bar with your websites up so it's minimized and you can see the entire page.